Sine ira et studio

 Sine īrā et studiō is a Latin term meaning "without anger and passion".
 It was coined by Roman historian Tacitus in the introduction to his Annals 1.1., which can be translated as follows:

 The histories of Tiberius, Gaius, Claudius, and Nero, while they were in power, were falsified through terror, and after their death were written under the irritation of a recent hatred.
 Hence my purpose is to relate a few facts about Augustus - more particularly his last acts, then the reign of Tiberius, and all which follows, without either bitterness or partiality, from any motives to which I am far removed.

 The quote is often used to remind historians, reporters, editors etc. not to get carried away by emotion when writing about war or crimes.
-It is also the motto of the Czech Bureau for Foreign Relations and Information and Danish Army Military Police.
+It is also the motto of the Czech Bureau for Foreign Relations and Information, as well as of the Danish Army Military Police.
 A modern version is "without fear or favor".